lennoneb/lfaccountants/README.md

 <!------------- Testing ------------->
 ## Testing
 The following tests were performed:
+* All four pages HTML were validated on https://validator.w3.org/nu/#file
+* CSS Style page was validated on https://jigsaw.w3.org/css-validator/validator with no errors found
+* Optimised via Google Page Speed ranking with an excellent result for desktop and a very good result for mobile.
+There is scope to further improve mobile by adjusting image sizes.

 * Potential clients
     * Walkthrough of book now / talk to us appointments
         * Each click goes to contact us form ✔️
         * Tried to submit empty form and verified that an error message about the required fields appears ✔️
         * Tried to submit the form with an invalid email address and verified that a relevant error message appears ✔️
         * Tried to submit the form with all inputs valid and verify that a success message appears ✔️
     * Walkthrough of newsletter subscription
         * Tried to submit the field with an invalid email address and verified that a relevant error message appears ✔️
         * Tried to submit the field with all inputs valid and verify that a success message appears ✔️
 * Existing clients